SaysockRFQ

 Material and labelingQuality review depends on real product, labeling, and shipment assumptions

-Modern production floor with reviewed sock samples, yarn, and pack-out context
+Product and inspection review scene with sock samples, yarn, cartons, and quality context

 The more specific the brief is about the product family and pack-out, the easier it is to align quality review with actual shipment expectations.